karstdiver/astropy-projects/README.md

 FITS utilities using anaconda and astropy

 Purpose:
-Use gui control panel to select and process FITS and JPG files.
+Uses gui control panel to select and process FITS and JPG files.

 Usage:
 > python main.py